CharlieCard: Technology

 Prior to 2021, if a user needed to replace an expired CharlieCard, they had to go to the Downtown Crossing pass sales office during business hours or mail the card to MBTA.
 Passes and stored value left on an expired card can be moved to the replacement card.

 In 2021, MBTA announced plans to upgrade fare vending machines to be able to dispense CharlieCards.
 They also announced plans to have the new machines dispense “tappable” paper CharlieTickets, which can be scanned on future fare card readers that were under testing in 2021.
 Additionally, the new fare readers would allow riders to pay using a smartphone or contactless credit card.

-Smartphone technology

-In 2012, MBTA announced plans to introduce tickets that could be purchased and scanned on smartphones.

-Effect on transit employees

-After a shift to CharlieCards, some token collectors were retrained as Customer Service Agents (CSAs).

-In March 2017, the MBTA announced they were planning on privatizing their customer service positions to increase efficiency.
-The MBTA hired a company called 'Block By Block" and named "Transit Ambassadors".
-In August 2017, the new Transit Ambassador program was rolled out.

-As of December 2020, there were 200 Transit Ambassadors working in the MBTA system.

 Card types

 CharlieTicket

 Automated fare collection equipment is also compatible with the MBTA's CharlieTicket, a paper card with a magnetic stripe that operates as a stored-value card or time-period (monthly, weekly, or daily) pass.
 The MBTA first implemented the stored-value CharlieTicket on the Silver Line in February 2005.
 Tickets are inserted into a slot in the gate or farebox, the fare is deducted, and the ticket is returned to the rider.

 Upgraded fare gates and fare vending machined were deployed throughout the system starting in 2020 to allow the magstripe CharlieTickets to be discontinued on March 31, 2022.
 Part of the AFC 2.0 project, the new machines use a tappable version of the paper CharlieTicket.